 Without defining, it becomes easy to understand D & I if one reads Verna Myers famous quote, ‘Diversity is being invited to the party.
 Inclusion is being asked to dance.’
 Verna Myers is a well-known diversity advocate.

-When we talk about diversity in OH it means that health concerns of everyone (based on age, gender, physical ability, thought process etc.) have been discussed with the workforce and accounted for.
+When we talk about diversity in OH it means that health concerns of everyone (based on age, gender, physical ability, thought process etc.) in the workforce have been accounted for.

 Gen Z, also called Zoomers, comprise around 25% of workforce and the percentage is increasing.
 Their expectations from workplace are different.
 Most are tech savvy with different levels of expertise.
 The recent Covid pandemic also forced the less savvy Zoomers to embrace the digital technology.
 As a result, they enjoy the idea of WoFA (work from anywhere).

 A lot of Zoomers are financially independent and have a lot of disposable income.
-This makes them prone to develop habits that may be injurious to health, both in the short and long term.
+This makes them prone to develop habits that may be injurious to health, both in the short and long term; awareness sessions and counseling should be available to prevent harm to health.

-Habits such as smoking (poor respiratory health, cancer etc.), taking excessive alcohol (liver failure, drink and drive issues etc.), eating unhealthy foods (metabolic disorders, obesity etc.), use of mobile phones (tech neck, eye strain etc.), working long hours with computers (eye strain, musculoskeletal disorders etc.), listening to loud music with earphones (hearing issues etc.) are some of the activities in Zoomers that have the potential to cause many health issues enlisted in brackets.
+Habits such as smoking (poor respiratory health, cancer etc.), taking excessive alcohol (liver failure, drink and drive issues etc.), eating unhealthy foods (metabolic disorders, obesity etc.), use of mobile phones (tech neck, eye strain etc.), working long hours with computers (eye strain, musculoskeletal disorders etc.), listening to loud music with earphones (hearing issues etc.) are some of the activities in Zoomers especially, as well as in others, that have the potential to cause many health issues enlisted in brackets.
 In addition, lack of sleep (fatigue, low concentration etc.), lack of exercise (metabolic disorders etc.), increased consumerism (mental health etc.) all impact health.

 Workplace is an apt place where the Zoomers and the Millennials could be guided to responsible living and not get into any premature health issues, sometimes irreversible or difficult/expensive to treat.
-Many of the diseases, both work-related and others can be easily prevented if there is awareness.
+Many of the diseases, both work-related and others can be easily prevented if there is awareness and timely intervention.
 If this is not done, both local and global burden of disease increases.

 Guiding the Zoomers and even the Millennials in matters of health may be viewed as a wellness initiative by the senior management.
 In-house physician(s) in an office can devise programs to tackle the specific problems of the Zoomers and Millennials.
 The health checks for the Zoomers and Millennials need not be annual but should include tests and consultations based on individual risk profile.